Units, zero-divisors and idempotents in rings graded by torsion-free groups: Unique product groups

-(ii) Take two non-zero elements $x,y\in R$.
+(ii) Take two nonzero elements $x,y\in R$.
 Seeking a contradiction, suppose that $xy=0$.
 Using that $G$ is a unique product group, there is some $a\in \Supp(x)$ and some $b\in \Supp(y)$ such that $x_a y_b =0$.
 By Proposition~\ref{prop:componentregular}, this is a contradiction.

 (iii) This follows from (ii), since $u^2=u \Leftrightarrow u(u-1_R)=0$. \end{proof}